To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Two-factor authentication uses your password/username combination as well as a second factor (usually something that only you have access to) to authenticate your identity.
 The most common form of this is a unique code sent to your cell phone, which you then enter as a secondary check to access your device or account.

-Multi-factor authentication includes using your password/username combination, something you have access to and a factor unique to you.
+Multi-factor authentication includes the 2FA elements plus a factor unique to you.
 The most common form of this is a retina or fingerprint scan.
 Other factors can include location and time of day.1

 It’s important to take advantage of 2FA and Multi-FA whenever you can because it can help prevent others from accessing your devices and accounts.